TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 directory is effectively a nop - no operation.

 10) Type: `man ls | col -b | tee man.ls.txt`
-    </br>Here we have used two (2) pipe symbols, this displayed the cleaned-up man page for ls
+    </br>Here we have used two (2) pipe symbols, this displayed using "tee" the cleaned-up man page for ls
-by filtering out non-printable characters and then used the "tee" command to direct the output to two (2) places `stdout` AND also to a text file (here man.ls.txt).
+by filtering out non-printable characters and then used the "tee" command again to direct the output to two (2) places `stdout` AND also to a text file (here man.ls.txt).
+Tee sends the `input` that it gets to `two` places.
 11) Type: less man.ls.txt
     </br>NOTE: if less does says no command available, you do not have less so use instead `more` - but less is more (a play on less is a better more than more) so use that
 if it is available.